Quantile Regression with Interval Data: Quantiles of Random Sets

 Outcome variables which are reported as convex valued sets include several important cases that an empirical researcher may encounter.
 First is the case where $Y$ is generated by a response to a questioner that offers a distinct set of intervals to choose from.
-The case above allows these intervals to be distinct, intersect or even be included in each other.
-A second type of data which is covered by this condition is willingness to pay surveys.
+The conditions in Theorems \ref{prop:id} and \ref{prop:id_convex} are general enough to allows these intervals to be distinct, intersect or even be included in each other.
+A second type of data which is covered by these conditions is willingness to pay surveys.
 Contingent valuation surveys which employ the collapsing interval method are a prominent example for this case.
-Sometimes in these surveys, the interval is indeed $[c,\infty)$ and quantiles can be estimated while expectations cannot.
+Sometimes in these surveys, the interval is indeed $[c,\infty)$ for some real $c$, and quantiles can be estimated while expectations cannot.